ar-/gdroidclient/README.md

 * use the privileged extension
 * update autmatically
 * http proxy settings
 * G-Droid helps you in different ways to find better apps: but in some cases you might still need the 'share' button, to open that app in F-Droid to install it.
-G-Droid is right now not a complete replacement yet for the F-Droid app.
+G-Droid right now is not yet a complete replacement for the F-Droid app.

-# Things that are he same in G-Droid and F-Droid
+# Things that are the same in G-Droid and F-Droid

-* shows the same apps - G-Droid does not add any apps or modify the builds or download-urls
+* shows the same apps - G-Droid does not add any apps or modify the builds or download URLs
 * all additional meta-data is provided by F-Droid as well (eg. the link to github)
 * GPL3 license